IBM/pwa-lit-template/README.md

    },
    ```

-With SEO in mind, this project offers you the `PageElement` base class to help you to deal with it; it has a `metadata()` method that edits the HTML meta tags of the specific page with the `metadata` property defined in the route.
-And if you need dynamic information, you also can override the `metadata()` method.
+With SEO in mind, this project offers you the `PageElement` base class to help you to deal with it; it has a `meta()` method that edits the HTML meta tags of the specific page with the `meta` property defined in the route.
+And if you need dynamic information, you also can override the `meta()` method.

 ### Environment configuration